 - Onions (chopped) approximately 2 cups

 - Carrots (sliced) approximately 1 cup

-- Shredded Cabbage – this cooks away to almost nothing during cooking, and helps to thicken and flavour the gravy
+- Shredded Cabbage – this is my secret for luscious gravy.
+The cabbage cooks away to almost nothing during cooking, and helps to thicken and flavour the gravy

 - Beef Stock – You can use beef stock cubes to make it

 - Olive Oil – for browning the meat and onions

 - Cornflour (mixed with a little cold water to form a thin paste) used for thickening if needed